REALSDEALS/pcHealth/README.md

 11. Continues ping test.
 (Does my internet stop at certain times?)
 12. Starts the function 'TRACERT' and traces how many hops your system has to make before establishing an connection with the host.
 (Google)
 13. Fetches updates for system programs, updates them too if needed.
+14. Fetches updates for HP software and hardware, by running the HPIA tool.
+This tool will only work on HPE devices, such as ProBooks, EliteBooks, ZBooks, etc. The source URL is hpia.hpcloud.hp.com.
+View full list of hardware supported by HPIA: https://ftp.ext.hp.com/pub/caps-softpaq/cmit/imagepal/ref/platformList.html
 14. Re-enables the drivers, it restarts the audio drivers.
 (Having issues with sound?)
 15. Re-open the battery report.
 (Can't find my generated report anymore?
 Try opening it this way)
 16. Re-open the CBS.log (DISM log, report from option 4.)